-Unlike the career path for a more scientific or technical discipline, I have found that the best training for a successful career in business -- specifically finance -- is a general liberal arts education grounded in economics or finance and perhaps supplemented by further upper-division elective courses in finance.
+Unlike the career path for a more scientific or technical discipline, I have found that the best training for a successful career in business, specifically finance, is a general liberal arts education grounded in economics or finance, and perhaps supplemented by further upper-division elective courses in finance.

 In fact, the combination of either a scientific or liberal arts degree, paired with an MBA (after a few years of work experience) tends to produce the most successful professionals in the business.

 What was the job outlook like after you graduated?
 How long did it take you to establish your career?

 I graduated from the University of California in 1992.
 At the time, the U.S. was just beginning to emerge from a recession, and job market prospects were mixed.
-I ended up doing consulting work for the U.S. government and then utilized those contacts to secure a position in law enforcement.
+I ended up doing consulting work for the U.S. government and then used those contacts to secure a position in law enforcement.
 I was able to combine my interest in law enforcement with my training in finance and economics.

 After a few years, I decided to advance my career prospects by furthering my training and obtaining my MBA at the University of Chicago.
 Although the job market prospects were again mixed upon graduating, I quickly learned about the "golden rule" of securing a job: network, network, network!

 I called upon undergraduate professors that had Wall Street experience, former consulting contacts, and even law enforcement colleagues to find people in common that could connect me with a job opportunity.
-By doing so, I was able to secure an internship (between my first and second year at the University of Chicago) with Goldman, Sachs & Co. on Wall Street.
+By doing so, I was able to secure an internship (between my first and second year at the University of Chicago) with Goldman Sachs on Wall Street.

 As someone who has worked both in academia and in a firm, what advice would you give students considering different career paths in finance?

-Finance is a tremendously exciting career path as it permeates nearly every facet of business and is an essential personal, corporate, and governmental function.
+Finance is a tremendously exciting career path, as it permeates nearly every facet of business and is an essential personal, corporate, and governmental function.
 Moreover, the financial capital markets are ever-changing, allowing for dynamic and diverse experiences as professionals progress through their career.

-During these internships, you get a visceral feel for whether you want to work in high pressure/high energy trading environments where second-to-second decisions can mean the difference between success or failure; or whether you would rather spend hours poring over accounting statements and running valuation analyses to determine how best to merge two companies.
+During these internships, you get a visceral feel for whether you want to work in high pressure/high energy trading environments where second-to-second decisions can mean the difference between success or failure.
+You also learn whether you would rather spend hours poring over accounting statements and running valuation analyses to determine how best to merge two companies.
 There are few substitutes for genuine work experience.

-For example, as a finance professor today, I teach the Capital Asset Pricing Model (CAPM) as part of the introductory finance course for undergraduates.
+For example, as a finance professor today, I teach the capital asset pricing model (CAPM) as part of the introductory finance course for undergraduates.
 The reality is that CAPM is not used in this "textbook" way at most institutions.
 However, the general idea and economic themes that underlie the model do carry forward to the workplace.

-So, I strongly encourage students to view their undergraduate education in finance as developing their analytical framework and "modes of thinking," as opposed to simply memorizing or collecting highly specific techniques that will be used verbatim once they are in business.
+I strongly encourage students to view their undergraduate education in finance as developing their analytical framework and "modes of thinking," as opposed to simply memorizing or collecting highly specific techniques that will be used verbatim once they are in business.
 That said, please study the course material so that you can get a good grade.
 Finance careers are highly competitive, and grades matter.

-- What type of person excels in this field?
+What type of person excels in this field?

-- What additional advice would you give to prospective finance students?
+What additional advice would you give to prospective finance students?

 A career in finance is absolutely exciting, dynamic, and constantly challenging.
-Your adrenaline will run high, you will meet interesting and fascinating people, and you will be at the nexus of economic, political, and social events.
+Your adrenaline will run high; you will meet interesting and fascinating people; and you will be at the nexus of economic, political, and social events.
 In many areas of the industry, it is also a true "meritocracy," where your upside in terms of job mobility, compensation, and exposure can be potentially unlimited.